zemacedo99/Replication-Package/README.md

     - If a specific package causes an error, try installing it separately using `pip install <package-name>`.
     - For SSL or proxy issues, try: `pip install --trusted-host pypi.python.org --trusted-host pypi.org --trusted-host=files.pythonhosted.org -r requirements.txt`.
     - If all else fails, check the internet connection, ensure [PyPI](https://pypi.org/) is accessible, and look for specific error messages for more detailed guidance.
-    - **Institutional Restrictions:** If you're unable to run the application due to restrictions from your institution's internet connection or VPN, consider obtaining an institutional token from the API Provider support.
+    - **Institutional Restrictions:** If you cannot run the application due to restrictions from your institution's internet connection or VPN, consider obtaining an institutional token from the API Provider support.

 ## How to Use the Solution